 In 2018, the island of Boracay closed to visitors for environmental rehabilitation.
-Please contact us to discuss tailoring this itinerary to your preferences and to discuss whether and when to next visit Boracay.
+While now open, rehabilitation and renovation efforts are ongoing.
+Please contact us to tailor this itinerary to your preferences and to discuss whether and when to next visit Boracay.

 All of our itineraries are meant to be suggestions as we customize every trip we create.
 Email our Philippines expert at firstname.lastname@example.org or even better, give her a ring at (UK) 020 7112 0019 to begin planning your tailor made holiday.